White House extends COVID vaccine target past July 4 as those under 27 derail efforts

 The most updated data on daily vaccinations from June 16 shows that slightly over 827,000 shots were administered, with a seven-day average of nearly 856,000.

+Now, a new CDC report released Tuesday found that people between 18 and 24 years old had the lowest vaccination coverage and intent to get their shots from March to May.
+Black people and those with a lower education status, no insurance, lower household incomes and living outside major cities were also the least likely to get vaccinated and the most hesitant.

-Common concerns in the CDC report among people aged 18-39 who were unsure, “probably” or “probably not” going to get vaccinated centered around experiencing side effects, lack of trust in the shots, not believing the vaccine is necessary, wanting to wait to see if the vaccines are safe and effective, and fears of getting COVID-19 from the shot.
+Common concerns among people aged 18-39 who were unsure, “probably” or “probably not” going to get vaccinated hovered around experiencing side effects, lack of trust in the shots, not believing the vaccine is necessary, wanting to wait to see if the vaccines are safe and effective, and fears of getting COVID-19 from the shot.

 “Ensuring that vaccines are easily accessible, convenient and available in places where young adults live and work could improve vaccine acceptance and coverage,” the CDC said.
 The report also suggested messaging to emphasize how getting vaccinated can help young adults resume social activities.